dcbhupendra7/Computer-Architecture/README.md

 - Associativity: 4

 ## Output
-- If the parameters are valid, the script will print the parsed values.
+- If the parameters are valid, the script will print the parsed values and simulate memory operations.
 - If the parameters are invalid or missing, it will print an error message and the usage information.
+- The GUI version will show the statistics after completing the simulation.

 ## Flowchart Representation
 The flowchart for the cache simulator includes steps to parse input, initialize memory, identify operations, process load/store requests, apply LRU policy, and collect statistics.